sgrimbly/sgrimbly/README.md

 ### Hi there, I'm St John 🙋🏼‍♂.

-## PhD student @ University of Cape Town.
-Some public work is on my [blog][website] 🤖.
+## PhD Candidate in Applied Mathematics @ University of Cape Town
+Some (older) public work is on my [blog][website] 🤖.

-- 🌱 I’m currently working on discrete active inference and planning.
+- 🌱 Currently researching affective consciousness and active inference (with a focus on discrete models and planning).
-- 📚 Trying to learn a little bit at a time.
+- 📚 Learning, writing, and building a little at a time.
+- 🤝 Open to collaboration and discussion on topics around general intelligence and computational modelling.

 ### Connect with me: